-Having a long-term illness like Arthritis can warrant worry and anxiety when it comes to financial security.
-Work is certainly feasible for people suffering from Arthritis even though the condition can make working life harder.
+Having a long-term medical condition like arthritis can warrant worry and anxiety when it comes to financial security.
+Work is certainly feasible for people suffering from arthritis, even though the condition can make working life harder.

 However, thanks to improved treatment, people who have been diagnosed with a form of arthritis have the opportunity to either return to work or find work.
 This is important as it can provide a sense of purpose, identity and help gain support from a social network from within your work place.

-It is important to explore the options and support available to you so that you can do your job to the best of your ability and manage your Arthritis at the same time.
+You’ll need to explore the options and support available to you so that you can do your job to the best of your ability and manage your condition at the same time.
 There are Government Work Schemes such as Work Choice and Access to Work specifically designed to help those suffering from a life-altering health condition.

-If you decide that full-time work is too much and your Arthritis is too challenging to manage at work all day, then there are alternatives that can still give you peace of mind for financial security:
+If you do decide that full-time work is too much and that your condition is too challenging to manage at work all day, then there are alternatives that can still give you peace of mind for financial security:

 - Flexible Work – There are some employers that will allow individual staff to be flexible with their time of starting and finishing work and may even accept working from home.